Rodent: As pets

+Some rodent species are kept as pets, particularly rats, mice, hamsters, gerbils, guinea pigs, and chinchillas.
+They are attractive due to their appearance, intelligence, friendliness, and minimal odor.
+Conversely, their small size and space requirement, low maintenance cost, and easy purchase have also made them disposable, though this has changed in the 21st century as more pet rodents have been taken to veterinary clinics.
+Different species have particular needs; hamsters require more water, while guinea pigs must have dietary vitamin C. The size of pet rodents also makes them vulnerable to injury by poor handling.

 As pests and disease vectors

 Rodents cause significant losses to crops, such as these potatoes damaged by voles.

 Some rodent species are serious agricultural pests, eating large quantities of food stored by humans.
-For example, in 2003, the amount of rice lost to mice and rats in Asia was estimated to be enough to feed 200 million people.
+For example, in 2003 the amount of crops lost to rats in Asia was estimated to have been enough to feed 200 million people.
 Most of the damage worldwide is caused by a relatively small number of species, chiefly rats and mice.
-In Indonesia and Tanzania, rodents reduce crop yields by around fifteen percent, while in some instances in South America losses have reached ninety percent.
-Across Africa, rodents including Mastomys and Arvicanthis damage cereals, groundnuts, vegetables and cacao.
-In Asia, rats, mice and species such as Microtus brandti, Meriones unguiculatus and Eospalax baileyi damage crops of rice, sorghum, tubers, vegetables and nuts.
-In Europe, as well as rats and mice, species of Apodemus, Microtus and in occasional outbreaks Arvicola terrestris cause damage to orchards, vegetables and pasture as well as cereals.
-In South America, a wider range of rodent species, such as Holochilus, Akodon, Calomys, Oligoryzomys, Phyllotis, Sigmodon and Zygodontomys, damage many crops including sugar cane, fruits, vegetables, and tubers.
+In Indonesia and Tanzania, rodents reduce crop yields by around fifteen percent, while in South America, losses have reached ninety percent.
+Across Africa, rodents including Mastomys and Arvicanthis damage cereals, groundnuts, vegetables, and cacao.
+In Asia, rats, mice, and species such as Microtus brandti, Meriones unguiculatus, and Eospalax baileyi damage crops of rice, sorghum, tubers, vegetables, and nuts.
+In Europe, as well as rats and mice, species of Apodemus, Microtus and, in occasional outbreaks, Arvicola terrestris cause damage to orchards, vegetables, and pasture as well as cereals.
+In South America, a wider range of rodent species, such as Holochilus, Akodon, Calomys, Oligoryzomys, Phyllotis, Sigmodon, and Zygodontomys, damage many crops, including sugarcane, fruits, vegetables, and tubers.

 Rodents are also significant vectors of disease.
-The black rat, with the fleas that it carries, plays a primary role in spreading the bacterium Yersinia pestis responsible for bubonic plague, and carries the organisms responsible for typhus, Weil's disease, toxoplasmosis and trichinosis.
-A number of rodents carry hantaviruses, including the Puumala, Dobrava and Saaremaa viruses, which can infect humans.
-Rodents also help to transmit diseases including babesiosis, cutaneous leishmaniasis, human granulocytic anaplasmosis, Lyme disease, Omsk hemorrhagic fever, Powassan virus, rickettsialpox, relapsing fever, Rocky Mountain spotted fever, and West Nile virus.
+The black rat, with the fleas that it carries, plays a primary role in spreading the bacterium Yersinia pestis, responsible for bubonic plague, and carries the organisms responsible for typhus, Weil's disease, toxoplasmosis, and trichinosis.
+A number of rodents carry hantaviruses, including the Puumala, Dobrava, and Saaremaa viruses, which can infect humans.
+Rodents also help to transmit diseases, including babesiosis, cutaneous leishmaniasis, human granulocytic anaplasmosis, Lyme disease, Omsk hemorrhagic fever, Powassan virus, rickettsialpox, relapsing fever, Rocky Mountain spotted fever, and West Nile virus.